sentot/BT-TCG/BTAnalyser/readme.txt

   (test-path-gap path1 path2)

-Note that the resulting gap, if any, starts at the end of path1 (inclusive) and ends at the start of paths (exclusive).
+Note that the resulting gap, if any, starts at the end of path1 (inclusive) and ends at the start of path2 (exclusive).

 ---